borntorun/simple-basket/README.md

 The Basket interface is extended with:

-* implements() - permits an instance to use a driver that implements a plugin-wrapper interface
+* implement() - allows an instance Basket to implement a driver for the plugin-wrapper interface
+* dispose() - removes from an instance Basket a driver implementation for the plugin-wrapper interface

 The package comes with a storage.js wrapper and a localforageDriver.js that permits a basket to be saved in browser databases with the [localforage](https://github.com/mozilla/localForage) package.